 - 1) Transaction entered into with related party are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances at the year-end are unsecure. - 2) Loans given to the related party carries interest rate of 8.00% (March 31, 2022: 8.00%)
+Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash. - 2) Loans given to the related party carries interest rate 8.00% (March 31, 2024: 8.00%)